 In celebration of Black History Month, Portland Community College is hosting the 30th African Film Festival.
 The films celebrate Africa’s achievements, expose its failures, and reveal possibilities for a hopeful future.
 This year’s event will be virtual.

-The 4th annual Portland Winter Light Festival is a citywide art display featuring illuminated art installations, vibrant performances, and kinetic fire sculptures throughout the city.
+The 5th annual Portland Winter Light Festival is a citywide art display featuring illuminated art installations, vibrant performances, and kinetic fire sculptures throughout the city.
 For its 6th year, the festival will take on a new shape.
 Instead of a large, centralized festival event, activities will take the form of pop-up light art installations throughout the Rose City.

 Feb.
 12-14 | Varies